basetenlabs/truss-examples/comfyui-truss/README.md

 ## ComfyUI Truss

 This truss is designed to allow ComfyUI users to easily convert their workflows into a production grade API service.

 ## Exporting the ComfyUI workflow

+This Truss is designed to run a Comfy UI workflow that is in the form of a JSON file.
+During model inference the entire JSON file containing the workflow will get passed as a request to the model.

 Inside ComfyUI, you can save workflows as a JSON file.
-However, the regular JSON format the ComfyUI uses will not work.
+However, the regular JSON format that ComfyUI uses will not work.
 Instead, the workflow has to be saved in the API format.
 Here is how you can do that:

-1. Go to ComfyUI and click on the gear icon for the project
+First, go to ComfyUI and click on the gear icon for the project

 ![gear_icon](images/comfyui-screenshot-1.png)

-2. Next, checkmark the box which says `Enable Dev Mode Options`
+Next, checkmark the box which says `Enable Dev Mode Options`

 ![enable_dev_mode_options](images/comfyui-screenshot-2.png)

-3. Now, if you go back to the project you will see an option called `Save(API Format)`.
+Now, if you go back to the project you will see a new option called `Save(API Format)`.
 This is the one you want to use to save your workflow.
 Using this method you can save any ComfyUI workflow as a JSON file in the API format.

 ![save_api_format](images/comfyui-screenshot-3.png)